|Residential remodeling for a "Peak Oil" world|

 FYI other ways this investment property was able to achieve dramatically lower water consumption was by installing ultra low flush toilets, and installing a water efficient front loading washer which replaced an old top loader in the common laundry area.

-This apartment building is a working example of an investment that meets my personal triple bottom line criteria.
-This is because my analysis indicates this piece of real estate is a safe long term "personal" investment that is environmentally friendly, and serves a diverse set of tenants who add to the social fabric of the neighborhood.
+This apartment building is a working example of an "investment" that meets the triple bottom line criteria.
+This is because this piece of real estate is being operated as a conservative long term "financial" investment that is designed to be environmentally friendly, and serves a diverse set of tenants who add to the social fabric of the neighborhood.

-Sustainability in general is the capacity to maintain a certain process or state indefinitely; that concept within an economic, environmental and social framework is what I aim for and hope to hit on a consistent basis.
+Sustainability in general is the capacity to maintain a certain process or state indefinitely; that concept within an economic, environmental and social framework.

-It might worth reminding people with "conservation" basically it's all about living by the old adage "A dollar saved, is a dollar earned" and from my own analysis I can't find any downsides to this approach of investment.
-Hope this little bit of show and tell inspires ya to look at energy and water conservation as a great thing that leaves more $$$ in your pocket and saves the environment.
+It might worth reminding people with "conservation" basically it's all about living by the old adage "A dollar saved, is a dollar earned" and I can't find any downsides to this approach of investment.
+Hope this little bit of show and tell inspires ya to look at energy and water conservation as a great thing that leaves more $$$ in your pocket and saves the environment for future generations.